Learning Hub

 Bandwidth ≠ QoS

-In previous articles, we’ve explained how you can calculate the amount of bandwidth you’ll need to support various VoIP powered call centers.
+In a previous article, we explained how you can calculate the amount of bandwidth you’ll need to support various VoIP powered call centers.
 This is a critical step since bandwidth caps the total number of simultaneous calls.
 But it doesn’t solve the problems of jitter and latency.
 Call center QoS is what guarantees that your agents will be able to communicate clearly to your clients, which improves the overall QoE.

 The most significant issue harming the quality of voice traffic is poor design and configuration.
 Following best practices of call center QoS, you can prevent problems from occurring by prioritizing traffic, while monitoring uptime and usage patterns.